oddstream/csol/README.md

 ## What the script does

-### Procedures implemented in script that gomps4 invokes
+### Procedures implemented in script that csol invokes

 ```Lua
 BuildPiles